geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 So you write a range of size 10 and you say for i equals to English and the ith element is assigned to i.
 Yeah.
 How do you think the final kernel looks like?

 ##### **Geohot** [[01:14:01](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4441)]
 Oh, I want to look at what I wrote again.
 I remember the test, that item loop.
 Oh, I just imagine it being literally just that, literally just 10 stores, each to the element.
 Yeah, it's not a for loop.
 No, no, no, the kernel obviously wanted for loop in it.
 The kernel is just going to have 10 stores in it.
-So it's going to be...
+So it's going to be..
 Yes.
 Like it's just going to have, OK, so passes in some buffer and the buffer has like buf[0] = 0, buf[1] = 1, buf[2] = 2.

 It's not going to extract the for loop or anything.
-Yeah, that's...
+Yeah, that's..
 How do we write kernels like that now?
-We have a single kernel, stores to different parts of...
+We have a single kernel, stores to different parts of..
 It's not done correctly now.
 I know how to do it.
 It's the problem.
 Yeah.

 ##### **Chenyu** [[01:15:24](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4524)]
 So because for now we only support kind of two types, right, when this store everything inside that buffer.
 Yeah, we don't, or take a slice of that in the outer world and kind of store into that slice.